Why is this important?

 If you have to pay for treatment because you do not meet the residence conditions, this does not count as discrimination.
 However, you must be given clear information about charges in a way you understand.
 This could include providing information in a foreign language or an interpreter, if necessary.
 If you aren't given clear information, this might be discrimination and you can complain about it.

 For more information about making a complaint about the NHS in England, see Dealing with NHS problems - where to start.
 In Scotland, see NHS complaints.
 In Wales, see NHS complaints in Wales.
 In Northern Ireland, see HPSS complaints in Northern Ireland.

 Treatment which is always free of charge

 Some hospital treatment is free of charge for everyone who needs it, regardless of how long they have been or intend to stay in the UK.
 This is:-

 - treatment for accidents and emergencies as an outpatient in a hospital’s accident and emergency department.
 In England and Wales, emergency treatment in a walk-in centre is also free of charge.
 However, if you are referred to an outpatient clinic or admitted to hospital from an accident and emergency department, you will be charged

 - compulsory psychiatric treatment

 - In England and Scotland, compulsory treatment under a court order

 - treatment for certain communicable diseases, such as tuberculosis, cholera, food poisoning, malaria, meningitis and pandemic influenza.
-In England, HIV treatment is free.
-In Scotland, Wales and Northern Ireland, testing for the HIV virus and counselling following a test are both free of charge, but any necessary subsequent treatment and medicines may have to be paid for.
-If you have any problems with accessing HIV treatment, you can get advice from the Terrence Higgins Trust at THT Direct on 0808 802 1221
+In England and Scotland, HIV treatment is free.
+In Wales and Northern Ireland, testing for the HIV virus and counselling following a test are both free of charge, but any necessary subsequent treatment and medicines may have to be paid for.
+In England, Wales and Northern Ireland, if you have any problems with accessing HIV treatment, you can get advice from the Terrence Higgins Trust at THT Direct on 0808 802 1221.
+In Scotland, HIV Scotland can help if you are having problems accessing testing or treatment.
+You can call HIV Scotland on 0131 558 3713 or find other contact details on their website at www.hivscotland.com

 - family planning services.